Flax: Health research

 A meta-analysis showed that consumption of more than 30 g of flax-seed daily for more than 12 weeks reduced body weight, body mass index (BMI), and waist circumference for persons with a BMI greater than 27.
 Another meta-analysis showed that consumption of flax seeds for more than 12 weeks produced small reductions in systolic blood pressure and diastolic blood pressure.
 A third showed that consuming flax seed or its derivatives may reduce total and LDL-cholesterol in the blood, with greater benefits in women and people with high cholesterol.
 A fourth showed a small reduction in c-reactive protein (a marker of inflammation) only in persons with a body mass index greater than 30.

 Safety

 Flax seed and its oil are generally recognized as safe for human consumption.
-Like many common foods, flax contains small amounts of cyanogenic glycoside, which is nontoxic when consumed in typical amounts.
-Typical concentrations (for example, 0.48% in a sample of defatted dehusked flax seed meal) can be removed by special processing.
+Like many common foods, flax contains small amounts of cyanogenic glycoside, which can convert into toxic hydrogen cyanide, however they pose no health risk when consumed in typical amounts.
+Typical concentrations (for example, 0.48% in a sample of defatted dehusked flax seed meal) can be removed by special processing, or simply by heating.
 Flax seed is a potential allergen in both adults and children.